Jordan buys 60,000 tonnes wheat in tender, traders say

 PHOTO

-HAMBURG- Jordan's state grains buyer purchased 60,000 tonnes of hard milling wheat to be sourced from optional origins in a tender which closed on Tuesday, traders said.
+HAMBURG- Jordan's state grains buyer purchased about 60,000 tonnes of hard milling wheat to be sourced from optional origins in a tender which closed on Thursday, traders said.

-It was bought from trading house Ameropa at an estimated $326.00 a tonne c&f for shipment in the second half of August, they said.
+It was bought at an estimated $327.50 a tonne c&f for shipment in the second half of July 2022, they said.
+It was believed to have been bought from trading house Ameropa.

-Traders said two other trading houses participated in the tender, CHS offered $329.43 a tonne c&f and Cargill offered $335.00 a tonne c&f.
+Traders said five other trading houses participated in the tender: CHS offered $331, Cargill $335, The Andersons $338 and Agro-Chirnogi $341 all per tonne c&f.

 (Reporting by Michael Hogan) ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))